dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/active-directory/README.md

 ## 🏁 Final Notes

-This Active Directory environment is now fully production‑grade and integrated into the ECL SOC ecosystem.
+This Active Directory environment is now fully integrated into the ECL architecture.
-The documentation, screenshots, and explanations reflect professional‑style design decisions suitable for resumes, hiring managers, and portfolio reviews.
+The documentation, screenshots, and explanations reflect clear, structured technical design suitable for internal reference, knowledge sharing, and professional development.